Lorraine Bolsinger - Opening Keynote

 Lorraine earned a bachelor’s degree in Biomedical Engineering from the University of Pennsylvania.
 She is married to Brien and has two children, Kimberly and Christopher.

-Engineering the Perfect Team: As engineers, we anchor our strength and confidence in technical know-how.
-Technical degrees provide skills – clear thinking, systems thinking, an outcome orientation – essential for executive leadership.
-We gain confidence by taking on new challenges and risks early.
-Always look for roles, both within and beyond your domain, that are outside your comfort zone – you’ll learn more, faster.
+Be Big.
+Be Bold.
+Be an Engineer: As engineers, we anchor our strength and confidence in technical know-how.
+Technical degrees provide skills—clear thinking, systems thinking, an outcome orientation—essential for executive leadership.
+We gain confidence by taking on new challenges and risks early in our careers.
+Always look for roles, both within and beyond your domain, that are outside your comfort zone—you’ll learn more, faster.
+Be on the lookout for people who want to help you grow.
 You possess far more capacity than you realize.
 If you don’t have an uneasy feeling in the pit of your stomach, choose a bigger challenge.
 When we stretch, we learn.
 We transmit that confidence to our teams.
-And we empower them to win.
+And we empower them to win too.

 NOTE: Opening Keynote with Lorraine Bolsinger